The content on this website is for informational purposes only and is not meant to replace professional or medical advice. See our full disclaimer.

 When breaking tasks down, the key is to make each step as small as possible.
 The smaller the task, the less overwhelming it feels.

 Instead of writing “clean the house,” focus on one room.
 Instead of “clean the living room,” focus on one action, like picking up toys.
 Small tasks are easier to start, quicker to finish, and give you more chances to feel accomplished along the way.
+Download our Free Cleaning Checklist for more cleaning help.

 Example of Breaking Tasks Down